Criminal Investigation Division

 Upon considering our agency's responsibilities and size, the effectiveness and efficiency of the organization depends a great deal on preliminary and follow-up investigations.
 The Criminal Investigations Division is assigned a variety of these responsibilities.

 CID personnel perform their duties in conjunction with the department's Patrol Division, Administrative Services Division, and Command Staff.
 The division is responsible for criminal investigations and the positive proactive enforcement of State Laws and local ordinances within our jurisdiction.
 CID personnel investigate all Part I or violent crimes.
 These types of crimes include, but are not limited to: murder, rape, sexual offenses, kidnapping, robberies, aggravated assaults, burglary and theft.
 The department's Juvenile Operations is also a component of CID, with an Investigator assigned as a Juvenile Officer.
-The Criminal Investigation Division is supervised by Lieutenant Matt Myers.
+The Criminal Investigation Division is supervised by Lieutenant Brad Williams.